- Graduate Admissions

 Our recommendation for admission is in general based on a combination of the following criteria: CS course background and major GPA, class rank, letters of recommendation, your statement of purpose, research experience, publications, and English Proficiency.
-Most of the successful applicants had major GPAs above 3.5 on a 4.0 scale.
+Most of the successful applicants have major and cumulative GPAs above 3.5/4.0, 8.5/10.0 or 85/100.
 We take the quality of the institution into consideration.
 PhD applicants are expected to show potential for independent research.
 GRE is NOT required.
 A diversity essay is required for all applicants.

 Applicants must have received a four-year bachelor's or equivalent degree before the term they intend to enroll into our program.